BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/go_ez/index.md

 >set pagination off
 > ```

 According to the manual, setting it to 0 means "unlimited".
-Then, we printed the 2 arrays in hex format with the `/x` format:
+Then, we printed the 2 arrays in hex format with the `/x` switch:

 > ```
 >gdb-peda$ print /x main.statictmp_2